Recent reports have exposed the alarming impact badly behaved students have in Australian schools, both on staff, school leaders and other students.

 Really?

 In my day these students were called ‘at risk’.
-Nowadays many students just struggle due to making poor choices in an environment they find hostile or full of stresses, which they are unable to cope or manage.
+Nowadays many students just struggle due to making poor choices in an environment they find hostile or full of stresses, which they are unable to cope with or manage.

 Since I was in the classroom the world has changed in so many ways that may be contributing to the increase in students who behave badly.